Property-Preserving Hashing for $\ell_1$-Distance Predicates: Applications to Countering Adversarial Input Attacks: Experimental Results

 \subsection{Impact of Adversarial Attacks}

 The Fast Gradient Sign Method (FGSM)~\cite{goodfellow2014explaining} and Projected Gradient Descent (PGD)~\cite{madry2018towards} are two well-known adversarial input attacks.
 In both attacks the noise parameter $\epsilon$ can be adjusted to add more noise to the input image, with the cross-entropy loss as the objective function.
 Figure~\ref{fig:fgsm-lpips} shows the impact on the quality of an image through LPIPS, pixel change ratio, and NAD as we increase $\epsilon$ in FGSM.
 At $\epsilon = 0.4$, the NAD is 0.4512, which approximately corresponds to $t = 325,000$ from Eq~\eqref{eq:nad-t-relation}.
 At this $t$, the LPIPS is 0.1786.
 At $\epsilon = 0.1$, with NAD = 1.1277, which corresponds to $t \approx 869,122$, we have LPIPS 0.5714, and hence the image quality has significantly degraded.
-Due to lack of space, a similar graph for PGD is relegated to Figure~\ref{fig:all-lpips} in Appendix~\ref{app:res}.

-To show the impact on a larger number of images, we sample $1,000$ images from the imagenette dataset and apply both the FGSM and PGD attacks on them by varying $\epsilon$.
+Figure~\ref{fig:all-lpips} shows the change in image quality as we continue to alter the original image using the PGD attack.
+To show the impact on a larger number of images, we sample $1,000$ images from the Imagenette dataset and apply both the FGSM and PGD attacks on them by varying $\epsilon$.
 The results are shown in Table~\ref{tab:fgsm_pgd_stats}.
-For FGSM, the average NAD of 1.1287, and for PGD an average NDA of 0.8163 produces LPIPS of 0.5596 and 0.4485, respectively, which is significant perceptual loss on the images.
+For FGSM, the average NAD of 1.1287, and for PGD an average NAD of 0.8163 produces LPIPS of 0.5596 and 0.4485, respectively, which is significant perceptual loss on the images.